Homemade dog food guideline = 80/10/10 (80% protein, 10% organ meat, 10% vegetables)

 - I also add sauerkraut once or twice a week.
 I started off giving 1/2 a teaspoon and now they are up to a full teaspoon.
 I don’t know how to make it.
 I currently buy the organic kind from Costco.

 - A very easy option would be to buy the base mixes from Honest Kitchen or Grandma Lucy’s and all you have to do is add your protein.
 They are already balanced and take the calculations off your hands as to what to add and how much to add.
+Sojos also makes a good one that although is labeled for raw feeders – is also good for DIY Home Cookers.

 - Calcium: If you are not providing raw meaty bones, then you must add calcium.
-I save my eggshells, bake them at 350degrees for 5 minute and then grind them in a food processor.
+I save my eggshells, bake them at 35 degrees for 5 minute and then grind them in a food processor.
 The girls get 1/4 teaspoon per meal.
 Or when I don’t make it – Animal Essentials makes a calcium powder (via Amazon) and this version meets the phosphorus to calcium ratio.

 - Omega oils: I used to add Omega oil but now I prefer to feed them their fish via sardines from Costco (lowest sodium count I found) or cooking oily fish that I purchase from the local Asian market (I debone after cooking it) and they get fish every 3rd or 4th meal.
+You can also purchase them from Amazon which is easier since Costco doesn’t always have the type stored in water.

 OPTIONAL but highly recommended supplements